Chaos in the vicinity of a singularity in the Three-Body Problem: The equilateral triangle experiment in the zero angular momentum limit: Discussion Summary

 For the ergodic subset, stars are ejected at higher velocities relative to the theoretical expectation.
 Hence, the single star can take away a significant fraction of the total angular momentum reservoir.
 In this limit, we produce more wide binaries relative to the theoretical expectation, along with very high eccentricities.
 In the limit that the single star takes away no angular momentum (i.e., its final velocity at infinity is zero), we find more compact binaries and smaller eccentricities relative to the theoretical expectations.

 Overall, our results suggest that binaries formed from three-body interactions in isotropic star clusters should end up with orbital parameters that correspond to rapid coalescence for binaries composed of two black holes due to the emission of gravitational waves (GWs).
 We tend to find either compact circular binaries or wide very eccentric binaries.
-In both cases, the merger times will be short, since the timescale for a merger to due gravitational wave emission is proportional to the binary orbital separation $\propto a^4$ (i.e., more compact binaries merge faster) and also proportional to $(1 - e^2)^{7/2}$ for the orbital eccentricity\cite{peters64}.
+In both cases, the merger times will be short, since the timescale for a merger to due gravitational wave emission is proportional to the binary orbital separation $\propto a^4$ (i.e., more compact binaries merge faster) and also proportional to $(1 - e^2)^{7/2}$ for the orbital eccentricity\cite{peters64}. \RES{Nonetheless, depending on the scale of the system, even the high eccentricity might not be enough to merge a binary.
+This is because post-Newtonian corrections are not scale-free, and we can always scale up the distance so that the pericenter passage is not close enough to ensure a rapid merger, even at very high eccentricities.
+This will be investigated in the future using dedicated numerical experiments with post-Newtonian corrections. }